Dear readers of ADxS.org, please forgive the disruption.

 • Increased premature reactions (reaction errors)

-• Decreased open-field motion activity (dose-dependent)
+• Reduced open-field movement activity (dose-dependent)

-• Reduced firing rate
+• Reduced rate of fire

 • Reduced bursts